You are viewing the Acarigua chapter · Global · New York · Caracas · Barcelona

 Sustainable governance for culture

-The project contributes to a sustainable system of governance for culture that promotes the diversity of cultural expressions through targeted structural change in Venezuela's central-western region.
+The project has been submitted under an IFCD framework that prioritizes sustainable systems of governance for culture and the diversity of cultural expressions through targeted structural change in Venezuela's central-western region.

 ER 1.1